 - White rhinos are "near threatened," which means they may be considered threatened by extinction in the near future.
 Southern white rhinos have an increasing population; there are 20,405 southern white rhinos.
 However, the northern white rhino is considered "extinct" in the wild.

 In 2009, four northern white rhinos were moved from a zoo in the Czech Republic to a private conservancy in Kenya in the hope that they would breed, according to the IUCN.
 On Oct.
 18, 2014, Ol Pejeta Conservancy announced that one of them, one of the last two breeding males, had died.
 He was not a victim of poaching, however, and the conservancy was investigating the cause of death.
+On March 20, 2018, the conservancy announced the death of the last male northern white rhino, Sudan.

 With natural breeding attempts nixed for the northern white rhinos, conservationists have turned to in vitro fertilization.
 However, IVF in these rhinoceroses comes with its own set of challenges, including figuring out how to get immature eggs to develop outside of the female's body and also how to inject sperm into these eggs.